Parent page: Workspace Projects

 Note that you can access and work with existing data while the new view data is being generated.
 Once the new data has been generated, click the Refresh Page control to update the view with that latest data set.

-If you make changes to the design and commit to the server from within Altium Designer, then the Web Viewer interface will automatically detect and make the new data available.
+If you make changes to the design and save to the Workspace within Altium Designer then the Web Viewer interface will automatically detect and make the new data available.